vstuv123/DSA-Assignment1/README.md

 add() — Iteratively merges two polynomials by comparing and combining exponents.

-multiply() — Uses a nested iteration to multiply every term of one polynomial with another.
+multiply() — Uses nested iteration to multiply every term of one polynomial with another.

 derivative() — Applies the derivative rule n * aₙxⁿ⁻¹ on each term.

-toString() — Returns a human-readable string such as 3x^4 + 2x^2 - x + 5.
+toString() — Returns a human-readable format such as 3x^4 + 2x^2 - x + 5.

 Challenges Faced

-This task was the most challenging part of the whole assignment.

-Initially, we attempted to implement the Polynomial ADT directly based on the provided header file, which used pure virtual functions.
-Since the header file couldn’t be modified (as per assignment rules), our implementations in polynomial.cpp had no direct way to store polynomial data within the Polynomial class.

-We first tried:

-Using normal class-based implementation, but that didn’t work because the header defined pure virtual methods.

-Then, we tried an OOP approach with an inherited class and virtual functions to provide the actual logic.
-This version worked conceptually but required modifying the header file, which was not allowed.

-Finally, we attempted a global repository approach that stored polynomial data outside the class using maps, and then also tried a Linked List–based approach inside polynomial.cpp while keeping the header untouched.

-Despite correct logic, the output for sum, multiply, and derivative still showed “0”.
-This issue wasn’t due to the polynomial logic itself — the problem stemmed from the restricted header file, which prevented proper object linkage between instances.
-Essentially, every operation created a “new” empty polynomial object that was not connected to the internal data storage of previous ones.
-So while the logic was valid, the data was not being retained or passed correctly due to the header’s pure virtual design and object isolation.

-In short:

-The “0 output” issue came from the header design (abstract class with no internal storage), not from wrong logic in add/multiply/derivative.
+This problem required handling abstract class constraints from the provided header file.
+Initially, it was difficult to implement all polynomial operations because the header file only contained pure virtual function declarations, which meant no internal data handling was allowed directly in the base class.

+The correct and most efficient solution was achieved by applying Object-Oriented Programming (OOP) principles — particularly inheritance and virtual functions.
+By ensuring that each member function in the header file was declared with the virtual keyword, the derived class was able to override and define the required logic for insertion, addition, multiplication, and differentiation.

+This approach allowed dynamic binding between base and derived objects, enabling correct and complete functionality without violating abstraction.
+The polynomial operations now execute successfully, and outputs for all operations (add, multiply, derivative) display correctly.
+This part of the assignment helped in understanding how polymorphism and virtual dispatch play a critical role in extensible ADT design and function overriding in C++.

 Problem 2 – Text Editor Simulation
 Approach

 The text editor was designed to simulate cursor movement and character editing.
+It efficiently manages text operations using a two-stack structure or doubly linked list, which allows insertion and deletion at the cursor position in constant time.

-Each operation (insert, delete, move left/right) updates the cursor position accordingly.
-The display() function shows the text with a | character representing the cursor (e.g., ab|c).
+Each operation (insert, delete, move left/right) updates the cursor’s position accordingly, while the display() function shows the text with a | character representing the cursor (e.g., ab|c).

-This simulation demonstrates efficient character manipulation and cursor control, similar to real text editors like Notepad or Vim.
+This closely models how real-world text editors handle typing, backspace, and cursor navigation.

+Challenges Faced

+This task worked smoothly without requiring any modification to the provided header file.
+The main challenge was maintaining the correct cursor position during consecutive insertions and deletions.
+Initially, handling edge cases like deleting at position 0 or moving the cursor beyond text boundaries required careful checks.
+After refining these conditions, the editor behaved exactly as intended.
+This task reinforced understanding of stack-based data structures and their efficiency in managing editable text buffers.

 Problem 3 – UNO Card Game Simulation
 Approach

-The UNO simulation models a two-to-four player card game using object-oriented design.
+The UNO simulation models a two-to-four-player card game using object-oriented design.
 Key components include:

 Deck Management: Implemented with vectors, using <random> for shuffling with a fixed seed for reproducibility.